moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/servers/images/create.md

 From the list of servers, select the instance that you want to create an image for.

-Once on the instance details page, on the submenu, click create an instance image.
+Once on the instance details page, on the sub menu, click create an instance image.

 ![Create server basic information](../../imgs/img_tmp_srv_basic_informations.png "Temporaire")

 #### Step 2 - Image creation

-A popup appear before the operation start and you are asked for:
+A pop-up appear before the operation start and you are asked for:

 - Image name